 For the brake system to function well, you must keep brake fluid properly and in good condition.
 Concerning this, most manufacturers suggest that you change your brake fluid completely after using it for 24,000 miles.
 Some recommend changing it every 2-3 years, not minding the mileage covered.

 Instead of following the general recommendation, you can ascertain the condition of the fluid yourself, then change it.
-To do this, kindly refer to your car’s owners’ manual.
+To do this, kindly refer to your car’s owners’ manual for the most accurate guidance.
 It contains manufacturers’ instructions on when to change your fluid.

 Best Brake Fluid To Use?